-I am an associate dean at Faulkner University Thomas Goode Jones School of Law and executive director of the Blackstone & Burke Center for Law & Liberty.
-My books include Literature and Liberty: Essays in Libertarian Literary Criticism (2014), Oliver Wendell Holmes Jr., Pragmatism, and the Jurisprudence of Agon: Aesthetic Dissent and the Common Law (2017), Of Bees and Boys: Lines from a Southern Lawyer (2017), and The Southern Philosopher: Collected Essays of John William Corrington (2017), Writers on Writing: Conversations with Allen Mendenhall (2019), The Three Ps of Liberty: Pragmatism, Pluralism, and Polycentricity (2020), and Shouting Softly: Essays on Law, Literature, and Culture (2021).
+I am Associate Dean and Grady Rosier Professor in the Sorrell College of Business at Troy University, where I also direct the Manuel H. Johnson Center for Political Economy.
+My books include Literature and Liberty: Essays in Libertarian Literary Criticism (2014), Oliver Wendell Holmes Jr., Pragmatism, and the Jurisprudence of Agon: Aesthetic Dissent and the Common Law (2017), Of Bees and Boys: Lines from a Southern Lawyer (2017), The Southern Philosopher: Collected Essays of John William Corrington (2017), Writers on Writing: Conversations with Allen Mendenhall (2019), The Three Ps of Liberty: Pragmatism, Pluralism, and Polycentricity (2020), and Shouting Softly: Essays on Law, Literature, and Culture (2021).
 My novel, A Glooming Peace This Morning, is scheduled for release in 2023.

-I hold a B.A. in English from Furman University, M.A. in English from West Virginia University, J.D. from West Virginia University College of Law, LL.M. in transnational law from Temple University Beasley School of Law, and Ph.D. in English from Auburn University.
-I edit Southern Literary Review for over a decade and was a visiting scholar at the American Institute for Economic Research (AIER), an adjunct legal associate at the Cato Institute, a Mises Emerging Scholar with the Ludwig von Mises Institute Canada, an associate of the Abbeville Institute, a Humane Studies Fellow with the Institute for Humane Studies, a staff attorney for Chief Justice Roy S. Moore of the Supreme Court of Alabama, and an assistant attorney general in the State of Alabama Office of Attorney General Luther Strange.
-I am an AmPhil Fundraising Fellow with American Philanthropic for 2023, a trustee of AIER, an elected member and former trustee of the Philadelphia Society, an associated scholar at the Ludwig von Mises Institute, a policy adviser for the Heartland Institute, president of the Alabama Association of Scholars, and president of the Montgomery Lawyers Chapter of the Federalist Society.
-I have taught in university English departments, a humanities department, a law school, a business school, a Japanese private school, and a penitentiary, and have served on the board of directors or editorial board of several organizations and publications.
-While in private practice in Atlanta, I represented non-profit corporations and litigated cases involving real property, contracts, collections, foreclosures, restrictive covenants, and real-estate transactions.
+Before joining Troy University, I was Associate Dean and Founding Executive Director of the Blackstone & Burke Center for Law & Liberty at Faulkner University Thomas Goode Jones School of Law in Montgomery, Alabama.
+I edited Southern Literary Review for over a decade and was a visiting scholar at the American Institute for Economic Research (AIER), an adjunct legal associate at the Cato Institute, a Mises Emerging Scholar with the Ludwig von Mises Institute Canada, an associate of the Abbeville Institute, a Humane Studies Fellow with the Institute for Humane Studies, a staff attorney for Chief Justice Roy S. Moore of the Supreme Court of Alabama, and Assistant Attorney General in the State of Alabama Office of Attorney General Luther Strange.
+I am an AmPhil Fundraising Fellow with American Philanthropic for 2023, a trustee of AIER, an elected member and former trustee of the Philadelphia Society, an associated scholar at the Ludwig von Mises Institute, a policy adviser for the Heartland Institute, former president of the Alabama Association of Scholars, president of the Montgomery Lawyers Chapter of the Federalist Society, and Chairman of the Board of Managers of the Alabama Center for Law & Liberty.
+In 2023, I was an inaugural recipient of the Freedom and Opportunity Academic Prize from the Heritage Foundation.

 Any views or opinions expressed on this website are my own and do not reflect the views or opinions of my current or past employers.